-At the provincial level, what was traditionally known as the Prosecutor's Office at the Provincial Court has been renamed the Provincial Prosecutor's Office, for in fact it handles not only cases attributed to the provincial Court, but renders services to all courts within the province.
+At the provincial level, what was traditionally known as the Prosecutor's Office at the Provincial Court has been renamed the Provincial Prosecutor's Office, for in fact it handles not only criminal cases, but renders services to all provincial courts and tribunals.

-The chief innovation in this regard is the creation of a sub-provincial structure, which revolves around two new institutions: The Area2 Prosecutor's Offices and the Territorial Sections of the Provincial Prosecutor's Office.
+The chief innovation in this regard is the creation of a sub-provincial structure, which revolves around two new institutions: the Area Prosecutor's Offices and the Territorial Sections of the Provincial Prosecutor's Office.
 The provision in the Statute for sub-provincial organisational arrangements is fully justified by two considerations.
 One is the intention to improve substantially on the system of detachments (now known as out-reach facilities).
 The other is the need for a local structure within the Prosecution Service's provincial organisation able not only to bring judicial services closer to citizens living outside the capital city, but also to accommodate the possible future role of prosecutors as directors of criminal investigations.